How to Improve Your Speaking Skills in Spanish

 So, if you want to improve on your speaking…

 Of course, developing your speaking skills doesn’t end there – that would be too easy.
 You also need to work on making mistakes, though not linguistic ones.
-Native speakers of a language often start a sentence, stop and then start again because they realize they have misconstrued the meaning of what the wanted to say.
+Native speakers of Spanish often start a sentence, stop and then start again because they realize they have misconstrued the meaning of what the wanted to say.

 In fact, in most cultures in the world people will say a lot of empty or meaningless things just so they maintain speaking and keep their turn – they get to the good-stuff, the meaningful stuff later on.
 You’ll recognize this in English when people say things like “well yeah, but….” “erm…. well….” and “I see what you mean.”